david-boydell/content-metadata-api-automation-test/README.md

 ## Caveats
 1. I have not used `Given` in my feature files or step definition files, this is intentional.
 2. I have included eslint and prettier.
-If this interferes with your set up please uninstall.
+If this interferes with your setup please uninstall.